AMDRAS Training - Certificate of Training (COT) Course

 - Audio/Video Equipment: A functioning webcam and microphone are essential for participation in online role plays.

-It is possible to complete the course without attending all of the tutorials and other live training and group sessions but you must participate in all 9 mandatory mediation role plays in order to complete the course.
+You must participate in all 9 mandatory mediation role plays required by the AMDRAS in order to complete the course.

 Role plays are a mandatory part of the course and require significant effort to coordinate.